reinhart1010/nix/docs/en/linux/lscpu.md

 ---
 # lscpu

-Displays information about the CPU architecture.
+Display information about the CPU architecture.
 More information: <https://manned.org/lscpu>.

 - Display information about all CPUs: